Wah Ching: History

 The Wah Ching (Youth of China) was founded in 1964 mainly by immigrants from Hong Kong and China working at Hop Sing Tong gambling establishments in San Francisco's Chinatown.
 The gang was first formed as a protection group from the ABCs (American born Chinese) and later evolved into a criminal gang.

 Beginning in 1969, the Wah Ching fought a war with the Suey Sing Tong for control of Chinatown's gambling, loan-sharking and extortion rackets.
 After a number of shootings and homicides, the Suey Sing relinquished their territory and reestablished themselves in Oakland.
 Wah Ching first received widespread media attention because of the 1977 Golden Dragon Massacre (GDM) involving another Chinese gang, the Chung Ching Yee, or Joe Boys (JBS).
 The event took place at the Golden Dragon Restaurant in San Francisco's Chinatown.
 Five people were killed, and eleven others were injured.
 None of the victims were gang members.
 Five Joe Boys members were convicted of the shooting.
 The cause of the attack was vandalism by Wah Ching to the graves of several Joe Boy members and a shootout that took place a few months earlier that left one Joe Boy dead and two others wounded.

 During the mid-1960s, Wah Ching established themselves in Southern California, mainly around Chinatown, Los Angeles and the San Gabriel Valley.
 The Southern California branch of Wah Ching was led by David Quon and Philip Lee throughout the 1960s and 1970s.
 During this time, Wah Ching in Los Angeles operated illegal gambling houses, brothels, extortion rackets, and loan-sharking.
-Nearing the mid-1970s, Los Angeles Wah Ching recruited Joe Young, whom later became the leader of Southern California Wah Ching in the 1980s up until around mid 1990s.
+Nearing the mid-1970s, Los Angeles Wah Ching recruited Tony Young, whom later became the leader of Southern California Wah Ching in the 1980s up until around mid 1990s.

 During the 1960s and 1970s in Chinatown, Los Angeles, the contest for gang dominance was between the Joe Boys, Yao Lai, and the Wah Ching.
 However, Wah Ching was able to push these gangs out of Los Angeles Chinatown and took over their illegal establishments.
 Wah Ching became the dominant gang in Chinatown, Los Angeles throughout most of the 1970s and early 1980s.